Hemileccinum impolitum: Description

 The cap diameter usually ranges between 5 and 12 cm, but can reach 20 cm.
 It is at first hemispherical, gradually becoming convex as the fungus expands and finally flat in fully mature specimens, sometimes with a slightly uplifted margin.
 The colour ranges from light tan, pale brown, chestnut-brown, grey, ochraceous-brown, greyish-brown or olivaceous-brown and the cap of young fruit bodies is initially covered in a velvety, finely filamentous silvery-grey coating that disappears in age.

-The cap cuticle turns violet with NH3 (ammonia).
+The cap cuticle turns violet with a drop of ammonium hydroxide.

 The stem is cylindrical, clavate or ventricose, 5 to 15 cm high by 2 to 6 cm wide, cream to pale yellow, but typically lemon-yellow at the apex and usually narrowing at the base.
 It has no reticulation (net), but is covered in tiny pustules (scabrosities) below the apex, sometimes browning with age.

 The tubes are pale yellow to lemon-yellow and usually do not discolour when cut, but may rarely stain faintly greenish-brown.
 The pores are small and rounded, lemon-yellow to chrome-yellow, not discolouring or rarely staining greenish-brown where handled or injured.
 The flesh is thick, soft, pale yellow to whitish, usually remaining the same colour when cut, or rarely becoming faintly pinkish-brown above the tubes and at the stem base.
 It has a sour smell somewhat reminiscent of iodine, more pronounced at the stem base.

 The spore print is olivaceous-brown.

 The spores are fusiform (spindle-shaped) or fusiform-ellipsoid, measuring 10–16 × 4–6 μm.
 Although under an optical microscope they appear perfectly smooth, when viewed with a scanning electron microscope (SEM) fine warts and tiny “pin-pricks” are visible on their surface.
 The cap cuticle is a trichodermium, composed of cylindrical smooth hyphae with clavate terminal cells that later collapse in mature specimens.